-It is able to find many properties, like title, year, series, episodeNumber, seasonNumber, videoCodec, screenSize, language.
-Guessed values are cleaned up and given in a readable format which may not match the raw filename.
+The filename matcher is based on pattern matching and is able to recognize many properties from the filename, like title, year, series, episodeNumber, seasonNumber, videoCodec, screenSize, language.
+Guessed values are cleaned up and given in a readable format which may not match exactly the raw filename.